-If you have questions about the Advanced Learners program, please visit the district website at https://www.sdb.k12.wi.us/Domain/98 or call our resource teachers at 361-4187 for more information.
+If you have questions about the Advanced Learners program, please visit the district website or call our resource teachers at 361-2642 for more information

 Dual Language Immersion (DLI) Program

 The Dual Language Immersion program is an option for families wishing their students to become bilingual in English and Spanish, regardless of their first language.
 The same grade level content is taught in the Dual Language classrooms, but half of the day is conducted in Spanish and the other half in English.
 The second language is taught through content, and not as content; students acquire the second language as they learn the content.